 “Since the #MeToo movement took off, I have been both horrified and heartened to hear the stories of women who are finally coming forward to share their stories.
 Hopefully, this increased awareness will bring about meaningful change and we can live in a world where, as Oprah declared in her recent Golden Globes speech, “Nobody ever has to say ‘me too’ again.
 Your time and energy would be better spent listening to these women’s stories and believing any accusations that directly involve you, your company, or those around and take the time to consider how you can rectify the situation.
 Dishonesty cannot thrive in cultures that value honesty and in which all parties treat one another with mutual respect.
 In an unlikely event that someone is falsely accused, remember that it will be much easier to overcome false allegations than it will be for actual victims to overcome the trauma of harassment or assault.”

-Millions of women are being punched for not washing dishes, strangled for not ironing, and drowned for having an opinion.
-A few years after Kristie divorced Price, he accumulated substantial sums of money and renown and continues to spend days and nights telling the world of his compassion, his kindness, and his keen admiration for the women on his staff.
+Millions of women are being punched for not washing dishes, strangled for not ironing and drowned for having an opinion.
+A few years after Colón divorced Price, he accumulated substantial sums of money and renown and continues to spend days and nights telling the world of his compassion, his kindness and his keen admiration for the women on his staff.

-The grief and rage and bewilderment competing for Kristie’s attention was palpable in her journaling.
+The grief and rage and bewilderment competing for Colón’s attention was palpable in her journaling.

-It was well over a decade ago when Kristie Colón left her beloved family to be with Dan Price.
-She all but shuddered her own aspirations to support his; even delaying college graduation by a year to accommodate his marriage proposal.
+It was well over a decade ago when Colón left her beloved family to be with Price.
+She all but shuddered her own aspirations to support his, even delaying college graduation by a year to accommodate his marriage proposal, she said.

 Stephen Rodrick’s Esquire exposé briefly addressed the fact the he “knew from ex-employees and court documents that [Price] had a male monster of the id hiding behind the fashionable hair and beard."